Study Rooms and Spaces

 - Prothro Room (no tables, but you’re welcome to study in here if it’s not in use)

-- During Finals Week, the Special Collections reading room is often opened for absolute quiet study.
+- During Finals Week, the Special Collections reading room is sometimes opened for absolute quiet study.
 No cell phones, food, talking, or noise is allowed.

 Noisy, high-traffic areas: